|This feature is only available in Analytics 360, part of Google Marketing Platform.

 - Ensure that the BigQuery API is enabled.

-In Developer Console > your project > API Manager > Google APIs, make sure the BigQuery API is enabled.
+In Google Cloud Platform > your project > APIs & Services > Dashboard, make sure the BigQuery API is enabled.

 For updates and community support and tips about the Google Analytics 360 BigQuery Export feature, join the ga-bigquery-developers Google Group.